Seneca-ICTOER/OPS245-db/docs/A-Labs/lab8.md

 **Perform the following steps:**

-1. Launch your debhost machine and your deb3 VM.
+1. Launch your  machine and your deb3 VM.
 2. Switch to your **deb3** VM and start a sudo shell.

    - The version of DHCP server that comes with Debian is maintained and distributed by the **Internet Software Consortium** (https://www.isc.org/).
 The source package that you can download from ISC includes not only the DHCP server, but also a DHCP client and a DHCP relay agent.
 Debian separates it into two .deb packages: the **isc-dhcp-client** package and the **isc-dhcp-server** package.
 The client package is installed by default by the workstation installation.